eProsima/Fast-DDS-docs/docs/docker/shm_docker.rst

 the configuration allows it, see :ref:`datasharing-delivery-constraints`).
-The way *Fast DDS* utilizes to find out whether a remote |DomainParticipant| is running on the same host as the local one is through a hashing of the network interfaces, which entails that two Docker container which are not sharing the same network stack will be detected as two different host, and therefore *Fast DDS* will defer to communicating through the :ref:`transport_udp_udp` instead.
+The way *Fast DDS* utilizes to find out whether a remote |DomainParticipant| is running on the same host as the local one is through a hashing of the network interfaces, which entails that two Docker container which are not sharing the same network stack will be detected as two different hosts, and therefore *Fast DDS* will defer to communicating through the :ref:`transport_udp_udp` instead.

-To enable the use of both the Shared Memory Transport and Data-sharing in Docker deployments, two additional `options <https://docs.docker.com/engine/reference/commandline/run/#options>`_ need to be passed to the `docker run` command, those are:
+To enable the use of both the *Shared Memory Transport* and *Data-sharing* in Docker deployments, two additional `options <https://docs.docker.com/engine/reference/commandline/run/#options>`_ need to be passed to the `docker run` command, those are: